gwen-interpreter/gwen/doc/LOGO.md

 When a small change to the initial conditions of a deterministic and dynamic system cannot guarantee a predictable outcome, then the behavior of that system can be said to be chaotic.
-The chaotic behavior takes place on an attractor if a large proportion of these conditions converges to and orbits around a chaotic region.
-The Lorenz attractor, discovered by
-[Edward Lorenz](http:s//en.wikipedia.org/wiki/Edward_Lorenz) shows one such orbit that looks like a butterfly.
+The chaotic behavior takes place on an attractor if the plotted trajectory of a large proportion of these conditions converges to and orbits around a chaotic region.
+The Lorenz attractor, discovered by [Edward Lorenz](http:s//en.wikipedia.org/wiki/Edward_Lorenz) shows one such orbit that looks like a butterfly.
 The logo captures this image with the proposition that gwen can detect chaotic behavior.